joiellantero/icontact-using-nerface/README.md

 ## Features

+### Methodology Diagram

 ![flowchart](./docs/flowchart.jpg)

+### Example input and output using training and rendering script

 | Input | Output |
 |-------|--------|
 | <img src="./docs/input.gif" alt="input video" /> | <img src=".//docs/output.gif" alt="output video" /> |

+### Dataset

+- The dataset can be downloaded [here](https://drive.google.com/drive/folders/1rr8UzLbzWI62qbagQF2lnlsZP3Fr_Uu1?usp=sharing).

+- Preprocessing a new input dataset would be an intensive process and the calibration tool needed for it had been recently decommissioned.
+Thus, we are limited by these datasets.
+We’ll update this repo once we explore ways to process more datasets.

 ## Setting up the environment